ietf-wg-wimse/draft-ietf-wimse-arch/draft-salowey-wimse-arch.md

 ## Workload Identity

-Typically a workload obtains its identity early in its lifecycle.
+A workload needs to obtain its identity early in its lifecycle.
 This identity is sometimes referred to as the "bottom turtle" on which further identity and security context is built.

 Identity bootstrapping often utilizes identity information provisioned through mechanisms specific to hosting platforms and orchestration services.
-This initial bootstrapping information is used obtain specific identity credentials for a workload.
-This process may use attestation and the presentation of additional evidence to ensure the worload receives correct identity credentials.
-An example of the bootstrapping process follows.
+This initial bootstrapping information is used to obtain specific identity credentials for a workload.
+This process may use attestation  to ensure the workload receives correct identity credentials.
+An example of a bootstrapping process follows.

 {{arch-fig}} provides an example of software layering at a host running workloads.
 During startup, workloads bootstrap their identity with the help of an agent.
 The agent may be associated with one or more workloads to help ensure that workloads are provisioned with the correct identity.
-The agent provides credentials, attestation evidence and other information to a server, which validates this information and provides the agent with correct identity credentials for the workloads it is associated with.
+The agent provides attestation evidence and other relevant information to a server.
+The server validates this information and provides the agent with identity credentials for the workloads it is associated with.

 ~~~aasvg
   +-----------------+